-Sponsored by Cornerstone
+Sponsored by All BMS Systems

 Awarded to the school project that can demonstrate a benefit to the environment and the environmental education of its pupils.